 Fair trade is an economic system that ensures fair wages and safe, healthy participatory workplaces.
 It is rooted in a respect for cultural identity and a commitment to both environmental sustainability and community empowerment.

-In addition, Art Atlas seeks out artisans in the highlands who are skilled in Peruvian textile traditions of hand knitting and handweaving.
-These artisans are trained to use their skills to earn fair trade wages, without leaving their villages for the city.
+Art Atlas also works with artisans in the highlands who are skilled in Peruvian textile traditions of knitting and weaving by hand.
+The artisans are trained to use their skills to earn fair trade wages without having to leave their villages for the city.